hasnainmdeen/github-repo-explorer/README.md

 # GITHUB-REPO-EXPLORER

 GitHub Repo Explorer is a Node.js application that interacts with GitHub APIs to search for repositories, allowing reading a file from specific repository and manage favorites.
+This api is using mongodb atlas.
+The favorites are managed in

+## Database

+This project uses MongoDB Atlas as its primary database to manage favorites.

+### Setting Up MongoDB Atlas

+1. Create an account on MongoDB Atlas (https://www.mongodb.com/cloud/atlas/register).
+2. Setup a new cluster.
+3. Obtain the connection string for your application.
+4. Copy the connection string to `.env` file

+MONGODB_CONNECTION_STRING=your_connection_string_here

+Note: Replace 'your_connection_string_here' with the actual connection string.

 ## Setting Up